MultiSafepay/docs/content/api/orders/cancel-authorized-reserved-order.md

 The [order status](/payments/multisafepay-statuses/).

-To cancel an authorized or reserved transactions, specify `cancelled`.
+To cancel an authorized or reserved transaction, specify `cancelled`.

 ----------------
 `reason` | string | required

-The capture reason for the order.
+The reason for cancelling the order.

 ----------------
 `description` | string | optional

-Can be used to store additional information.
+Use to provide additional information.

 ----------------